Enter your details

 At Bankrate, we strive to help you make smarter financial decisions.
 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here's an explanation for how we make money.

-Bankrate's ranking of the best home equity loan lenders compares interest rates, fees, terms and more to help you start your search for a loan.
+Bankrate's home equity loan offers help you compare interest rates, fees, terms and more to help you start your search for a loan.
 The resources below also serve as a starting point for learning about how home equity works and when a home equity loan is a good option.

-Home equity loans can be used for nearly any purpose.
-You’ll typically need at least 15 percent to 20 percent equity in your home to qualify for a home equity loan.
-If you are interested in this type of loan for paying high-interest debt, financing home renovations or another purpose, learning what the options are and what current rates are can help you find the best option for your situation.
+If you are interested in a home equity loan for paying high-interest debt, financing home renovations or another purpose, learning what the options are and what current rates are can help you find the best option for your situation.

 The listings that appear on this page are from companies from which this website receives compensation, which may impact how, where and in what order products appear.
 This table does not include all companies or all available products.
 Bankrate does not endorse or recommend any companies.